purdeaandrei/CompactBeamSpringAdditionalExpansion/top_panel_modifications.md

 ![How to connect](images/how_to_connect_to_top_panel.png)

-Here is an example of how to provide some strain relief to the ribbon cable using some heatshring tubing, and a cable tie:
+Here is an example of how to provide some strain relief to the ribbon cable using some heatshrink tubing, and a cable tie:

 ![Example strain relief](images/example_strain_relief.jpg)